MarkWllms/ATCwatch-M11/README.md

 # ATCwatch  -WatcH
-Custom Arduino C++ firmware for the P8 and PineTime plus many more DaFit Smartwatches
+Custom Arduino C++ firmware for the Gokoo M11 DaFit Smartwatch, slightly modified from the ATCwatch firmware for the Pinetime and Colmi P8 watches by @atc1441.

+The Gokoo M11 is cheap fitness tracker, with original Moyoung firmware MOY-EW5.
+As such it can modified with the tools below, in order to overwrite the bootloader with a standard SoftDevice 5.0.
+This can then be downgraded to a bootloader based on SoftDevice 2.01, which is the basis for this firmware.

+The watch contains:
+A nrf

 About 150–200uA standby current consumtion.
 Currently 92 Hours Runtime with heavy notification and usage!
 Basic menu system and notification working.

-If you want to use it on PineTime comment the #define P8WATCH to enable the PineTime Pinout.
-For other watches please try to check the pinout of them and make changes as needed.

-**You can support my work via paypal: https://paypal.me/hoverboard1 This keeps projects like this coming.**

 Use this portable Arduino version:
 - https://atcnetz.de/downloads/D6Arduino.rar